 What are the residency requirements for divorce in Tennessee?

-The judge can grant you a divorce in Tennessee if:
+You can file for a divorce in Tennessee if:

-- the event that caused you to file for divorce happened while you were a resident of Tennessee; or
+- the ground for divorce happened while you were a resident of Tennessee; or

-- the event that caused you to file for divorce happened outside of Tennessee and you lived in another state at that time if you or your spouse lived in Tennessee for six months before filing the complaint for divorce.1
+- the ground for divorce happened while you were not a resident of Tennessee, but you or your spouse have now live in Tennessee for at least six months before the complaint for divorce is filed.1

-Note: A person stationed in Tennessee for at least a year as a member of the armed services is considered to be a Tennessee resident.1
+Note: A person stationed in Tennessee for at least one year as a member of the armed services, or as the spouse of a member of the armed services, is considered to be a Tennessee resident.2

 What are the grounds for divorce in Tennessee?

-Grounds are legally acceptable reasons for divorce.
-A judge can grant a divorce if your spouse:
+“Grounds” are legally acceptable reasons for divorce.
+A judge can grant you a divorce based on: